informalsystems/tendermint-rs/docs/spec/lightclient/verification.md

 ### Outline

 The `VerifyToTarget` is the main function and uses the following functions.
-- `FetchLightBlock` is called to download the next light block
+- `FetchLightBlock` is called to download the next light block.
+It is the only function that communicates with other nodes
-- `ValidLightBlock` checks whether header is valid.
+- `ValidAndVerified` checks whether header is valid and checks if a new lightBlock should be trusted based on a previously verified lightBlock.
-- `SufficientVotingPower` checks if a new lightBlock should be trusted based on a previously verified lightBlock.
+- `Pivot` decides which height to try to verify next

 In the following description of `VerifyToTarget` we do not deal with error handling.
 If any of the above function returns an error, VerifyToTarget just